 The cyberattack against Pensacola, Florida, highlights a troubling reality: Some U.S. mayors still don't understand the urgent need for proper business continuity, security and risk mitigation systems.

 The latest evidence comes from Mayor Grover Robinson of Pensacola, Florida.
 During a news briefing describing a cyberattack against the city, Robinson conceded that Pensacola was looking to reevaluate its entire IT system ahead of the attack.
-He added: “We’re not the first Florida city [to be attacked] and we won’t be the last.”
+He added: "We're not the first Florida city and we won't be the last."

 That's a safe bet.
 But statements like that make it seem like there's no way to stop ransomware.
 At the press conference, nobody bothered to ask Major Robinson: